 Ohio State released the report Friday in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
 The report contains data reported between Jan.
 1, 2017, and Dec.
 31, 2017 (see full report ).

 University officials cited multiple factors for the increase in crime reports, including a continued focus on educating the campus community on where to make a report in an...

 The Federal Emergency Management Agency (FEMA) and the Federal Communications Commission (FCC) will conduct a nationwide test on the backup date of October 3 (10/3) because of response efforts to Hurricane Florence.
 During this time, wireless emergency alerts (WEA) compatible cell phones will receive a test message.
 This is not a Buckeye Alert, but many students, faculty and staff will receive the test message.
 It will have a header that reads "Presidential Alert" and text that says: “THIS IS A TEST of the National Wireless Emergency Alert System.
 No action is needed.”

-On Thursday, July 26 (alternate date July 30), a planned fire training exercise will occur at the former flower shop located at Kenny Road and Preston Avenue, just north of Lane Avenue.
+On Monday, October 1, a planned fire training exercise will occur near the former flower shop located at Kenny Road and Preston Avenue, just north of Lane Avenue.
 The Clinton Township Fire Department and other safety personnel will be on-site to perform the controlled burn training fire throughout the day.
 Safety is our top priority.
 Please anticipate heavy smoke coming from the area as well as possible lane closures, with two-way traffic maintained, along Kenny Road.